Message from the Chair

-We offer undergraduate programs in three areas: criminal justice, social work, and nonprofit leadership studies, including outdoor recreation and nonprofit management tracks.
+We offer undergraduate programs in criminal justice and social work.
 Many courses are offered at our regional campuses in Paducah, Hopkinsville, Madisonville, and Henderson through Interactive Television (ITV) and Hybrid (ITV/WEB) courses.
 In fact, over 100 social work students indicate one of the four regional campuses as their home base.
 Additionally, web courses are being added each semester.
 In some cases, program faculty will be teaching face-to-face courses at regional campuses.

 CLHS is a leader when it comes to experiential learning!

 The department leads our University in the number of students and faculty engaged in service learning.
 In support of the current Quality Enhancement Plan, titled“Bring Learning to Life”, by the Southern Association of Colleges and Schools Commission on Colleges, many courses offered in the department are designated “service-learning” as a part of the University’s Service Learning Scholars Program.
 Fifty-four percent of department faculty teach at least one Service Learning Scholars designated course each year.
 Experiential education is a part of most courses in the department.
 In addition, all three of the department’s programs offer internship opportunities.